 In some states, minor traffic violations are considered “crimes.”
-Other states classify minor traffic offenses as non-criminal civil infractions.
+Other states classify minor traffic offenses as non-criminal civil offenses or infractions.
 But regardless of nomenclature, the court procedures for minor moving violations like speeding and stop sign tickets are almost always different than those for more serious criminal offenses.

 With more serious driving-related offenses such as drunk driving, reckless driving, and vehicular homicide and manslaughter, there’s more on the line for the accused driver: a conviction usually carries the possibility of jail or prison time.
 So, a motorist who’s charged with one of these crimes will typically go to criminal court rather than traffic court.
 In criminal court, not only do things have a more formal feel, but the system is a lot more protective of the defendant’s rights.
 Almost everyone is represented by an attorney.
 Defendants who can’t afford an attorney have a right to court-appointed counsel.
 And, generally, defendants who want to fight the charges have the right to have a jury decide their case.
 To get a conviction in criminal court, the prosecution must prove the defendant’s guilt beyond a reasonable doubt.
 (Many states have a lesser standard of proof in traffic cases, making it easier for the government to get a conviction.)